GaloisInc/HARDENS/README.md

 The final report is available [via Overleaf](https://git.overleaf.com/623259a297f75c655f6d1f47) as well as a submodule on this project.
+Access to that report in Overleaf is only provided to co-authors.